Ivan1248/vidlu/README.md

 ### Commonly used utilities

-In many places in the code some parameter names end with `_f`.
+In many places in the code, some parameter names end with `_f`.
 This means that the argument is not a final object but a factory (hence `_f`).
 E.g. `backbone_f()` should produce a `backbone`.
 This is to allow more flexibility while keeping signatures short.
 Here the combination of such a design with `ArgTree` and `argtree_partial` allows flexible modification of any set of parameters of nested functions.

 ```py